 - Le Bistro du Port: It is the place to go for a lovely dinner by the lights of Nice harbour.
 José, the owner of Bistrot du Port, stresses with generosity on the local sourcing and freshness of the ingredients he uses every day to compose his menu.
 He asked me if I could trust him, saying I can’t eat meat, and he came back with roasted salt-crusted sea bass.
-With a drop of olive oil and lemon juice and a side a fried garlic mushrooms and mashed fennel, it melted in my mouth.
-I thought I hated fennel because of the slight anise taste it has, thanks to José I know I love it now – 28 Quai Lunel, Nice.
+With a drop of olive oil and lemon juice and a side of fried garlic mushrooms and mashed fennel, it melted in my mouth.
+I thought I hated fennel because of the slight anise taste it has; thanks to José, I know I love it now – 28 Quai Lunel, Nice.

-- Utopia: A fabulous address to discover if you’re on a strict vegetarian or vegan diet, or you are just curious about what Italian food can taste like without any animal products.
+- Utopia: This is a fabulous address to discover if you’re on a strict vegetarian or vegan diet or are just curious about what Italian food can taste like without any animal products.
 Utopia defines itself as a Veggitalian restaurant.
 Yes, it’s a vegan Italian restaurant.
-In the kitchen, Emilia and Francesca are magicians and serve surprisingly delicious plates of smoked tofu carbonara pasta or faux-meat filets.
+Emilia and Francesca are magicians in the kitchen and serve surprisingly delicious plates of smoked tofu carbonara pasta or faux-meat filets.
 Reservation is highly recommended – 35 Rue Bonaparte, Nice.

 - Sentimi: If you prefer traditional Italian food, head to “Place Garibaldi”, a recently elegantly renovated square with many restaurants and cafés.
-The super friendly waiter team of Sentimi serve all the best recipes of pasta and pizza, and with some more innovative options, made of fresh and organic ingredients – 2-4 Place Garibaldi, Nice.
+The super friendly waiter team of Sentimi serves all the best pasta and pizza recipes, and with some more innovative options made of fresh and organic ingredients – 2-4 Place Garibaldi, Nice.

 How to go to Nice and get around?

 If you are coming from overseas, you may fly direct to Nice International Airport.
 There are direct flights from all over Europe, the US (New York JFK), Canada (Montreal) and the UAE (Dubai).